ganeti/ganeti/doc/rapi.rst

 ``dry-run``
 +++++++++++

-The optional *dry-run* argument, if provided and set to a positive integer value (e.g. ``?dry-run=1``), signals to Ganeti that the job should not be executed, only the pre-execution checks will be done.
+The boolean *dry-run* argument, if provided and set, signals to Ganeti that the job should not be executed, only the pre-execution checks will be done.

 This is useful in trying to determine (without guarantees though, as in the meantime the cluster state could have changed) if the operation is